 This morning when the security guards entered the fourth station office in the records department, they were baffled to find that the door had been opened and the files room in disarray.
 While it has been ascertained that only one file was missing, this reporter was not able to determine which one.
 It appears that the intruder knew exactly what it was that they wanted but were unable to locate it, tearing apart the entire filing system in their mission to find it.
 No one was injured during the incident and the department of magical information sharing promises to keep us updated.

-- Newly returned reporter for the daily prophet, Rita Skeeter.
+- Newly returned reporter for the Daily Prophet, Rita Skeeter.

 ‘What are you going to do Hermione?’
 Ron asked at spotting the author of the article.

-‘What do you mean?’ she asked simply.
+‘About what?’ she asked simply.

 ‘About Skeeter?
 She’s not supposed to be writing, she promised!
 Are you going to tell the Ministry that she’s an illegal animagus?’